Meera Nair

 Sorry as I am to hear that, the larger problem is the degree to which existing teaching practices are scrutinized for copyright infringement.
 Individual teachers have been implicitly, or explicitly, instructed to remove any copyrighted material from display during lectures.
 Such a directive has no basis in law.
 It ignores fair dealing entirely.
 The purposes of criticism and review (found within existing fair dealing) favour the use of quotations, illustrations, diagrams, flow charts, film clips and software snippets – in short, any copyrighted material – when such inclusion serves the purpose of conveying concepts to students.
 To fortify this behaviour under fair dealing, attribution is important.
 But with citation being the backbone of academic practice, it is likely that teachers already take care to identify their source materials to students.

 Furthermore, bans on inclusion of copyrighted material in a lecture presentation ignore the status of the teacher as an author in his or her own right and the originality that implies.
 Preparing a lecture is much more than assembling a sequence of copyrighted material.
 Teachers bring their own language into the lecture, shaped as it is by their own perspectives.
-And they exercise the skill and judgment befitting an original creation as described by Chief Justice Beverly Mclaughlin in CCH Canadian.*
+And they exercise the skill and judgment befitting an original creation as described by Chief Justice Beverly McLachlin in CCH Canadian.*

 A lecture is an original expression of an idea.
 Said another way, a lecture is a copyrightable work on its own merits.
 The fact that this work contains copyrighted elements is not a negation of the copyright status of those elements but neither does it require permission or payment for those elements.
 This is precisely the behaviour that fair dealing protects; provided one can fall within the existing categories of private study, research, criticism, review and news reporting.